-- 1. The influence of corporate strategy on an organisation - 2.
-Alternative approaches to achieving competitive advantage - Alternative directions and methods of development
+- 1. The influence of corporate strategy on an organisation

+- 2. Alternative approaches to achieving competitive advantage

+- 3. Alternative directions and methods of development

-C Strategic action
+- C Strategic action

 - 1. Organising and enabling success

 - 2. Managing strategic change

 - 3. Understanding strategy development

-D Business process change
+- D Business and process change

+- 1. Business change

-- The role of process and process change initiatives - 2.
-Improving the processes of the organisation - 3.
-Software solutions
+- 2. The role of process and process change initiatives

+- 3. Improving the processes of the organisation

+- 4. Software solutions